 Guided sightseeing in Kathmandu and Tibet (including all entrance fees).

 Welcome Dinner with live Nepalese culture show at one evening.

 Guided sightseeing in Lhasa with all entrance fees included.

-Hotels in Tibet (including breakfast and all taxes) as per our mentioned Itinerary.
+Hotels in Tibet three star hotels (including breakfast and all taxes) as per our mentioned Itinerary.

 All Camping Equipment (such as Two-Man Tent, Dining Tent, Kitchen Tent, Shower tent, Toilet Tent, Tables, Chairs, Mattresses, etc.